ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 XPLOR
 ~~~~~

-Converts an Xplor trajectory to a HDF trajectory.
+Converts an Xplor trajectory to an MDT trajectory.

 Inputs: